Ma Gnucci

 Isabella Carmela Magdalena "Ma" Gnucci is a supervillain appearing in American comic books published by Marvel Comics.
-She is an enemy of the Punisher.
+She is the matriarch of the Gnucci crime family and an enemy of the Punisher.

+Ma Gnucci appeared in the Marvel Cinematic Universe TV special The Punisher: One Last Kill, portrayed by Judith Light.

 Publication history

 Created by Garth Ennis and Steve Dillon, the character made her first appearance in The Punisher Vol. 5, #4 (July 2000).

 Ma was mentioned and heard (through devices such as telephones and intercoms) in the first three issues of The Punisher Vol. 5, and appeared in person in Issue #4; the character was present in the eight subsequent installment of the volume, and also played a part in the events of Deadpool Vol. 1, #54-55, and Punisher War Zone Vol. 2, #1-6.

-Ma received entries in Marvel Encyclopedia #5, All-New Official Handbook of the Marvel Universe #4, and Official Handbook of the Marvel Universe A-Z #4.
+Gnucci appeared in entries in Marvel Encyclopedia #5, All-New Official Handbook of the Marvel Universe #4, and Official Handbook of the Marvel Universe A-Z #4.

 Fictional character biography

-Welcome Back, Frank

 When the Punisher resumes his war on crime in New York City, he announces his return by killing the three sons of Isabella "Ma" Gnucci, the head of New York's largest remaining Mafia family.
 Ma uses her influence and connections to have the NYPD create a "Punisher Task Force" (which, unbeknownst to Ma, is a sinecure consisting of only two people) while also having her consigliere hire three assassins to eliminate Punisher, who kills them, and then kills the consigliere.
 The Punisher follows this up by murdering Ma's brother and underboss Dino with a sniper rifle.

 While tracking Ma and her bodyguards, the Punisher is spotted and chased into the Central Park Zoo, where he releases the captive animals as a distraction.
-Ma loses her scalp and all four of her limbs to a group of polar bears, but survives.
+Ma loses her scalp and the use of all four of her limbs to a group of polar bears, but survives.
 Ten days after being mauled, Ma offers a reward of ten million dollars to anyone who can kill the Punisher.
 This leads to one of the Punisher's neighbors tipping Ma off to the vigilante's whereabouts, which prompts Ma to send the entire Gnucci family to kill him.
 The Punisher guns down the mobsters, but sustains injuries during the battle that leave him temporarily incapacitated.

 With the Punisher weakened, Ma hires the Russian, a near-superhuman mercenary, to finish him off.
 The Punisher slays the Russian, drives to Ma's mansion, and intimidates her few remaining men into surrendering by showing them the Russian's severed head.
-The Punisher then sets Ma's mansion ablaze while she helplessly screams insults at him.
-As fire consumes the building, Ma throws herself out a window, and tries to attack the Punisher by gnawing on his leg.
-The Punisher simply punts Ma back into her blazing home, where she is immolated.
+The Punisher then sets Ma's mansion ablaze, killing her.